Souravius1234/Souravius1234/README.md

 Hello there!

-I am Sourav Ghosh, currently a Senior (fourth-year) in College, majoring in Aerospace Engineering.
+I am Sourav Ghosh, an Aerospace Engineer from India.

-I work on projects all the time, mostly related to embedded systems, electronics, aerospace simulations and autonomous systems.
-I am also working on Bachelor's thesis, which is related to Guidance and Control of Space vehicles in interstellar space.
+I always work on projects, mostly related to embedded systems, electronics, aerospace simulations and autonomous systems.
+I recently finished my Bachelor's thesis, which was a comparative study of Lambert's problem solvers.
+Reach out to me if you want to know more about it!

-Do check out my personal website: https://souravius1234.github.io
+Do check out my website: https://souravius1234.github.io

-I dream of working on interplanetary space missions some day, taking mankind to new distances in the universe.
+I am moving to Tokyo in September 2024 to begin my Master's in Science in Aeronautics and Astronautics from the University of Tokyo!
+I will be joining the Suzuki laboratory, which focusses on Aerodynamics.

 Contact me if you wish to know more!
-Details available on my website!
+Details are available on my website!